-The US phone is part of Google’s Project Fi; it means we are instantly online when we pick up a new country’s cell tower, as long as it’s one of the 135 countries in their plan (right, that’s most, although not French Polynesia).
+The US phone is part of Google Fi; it means we are instantly online when we pick up a new country’s cell tower, as long as it’s one of the 135 countries in their plan (newest awesome add for cruisers: French Polynesia, where data rates are otherwise sky-high!).
 We are easily reached on a single number for text or calls, and billing is scaled at transparent, affordable rates: free texts, international roaming calls at $.20/minute, and data metered at $10/gigabyte.

-It cracked me up as we sailed up the west side of central America this spring when Project Fi announcement on our phone was the first clue an international boundary line was crossed.
+It cracked me up as we sailed up the west side of central America this spring when Google Fi announcement on our phone was the first clue an international boundary line was crossed.

 The local phone starts with any international-friendly unlocked phone.
 Unlocked is essential for swapping out SIM cards when you’re in a new country, of course, so make sure that doesn’t require a trip to the Genius Bar first.
 Will your current phone will work internationally?
 Ask the carrier, try this map, or look up the device in Wikipedia.
 If you’re buying a new phone, look for phones that are GSM, or work on “quad band,” or work specifically on 850/900/1800/1900 MHz bands.

 Why do you want a local number?
-If we only had one phone aboard, we’d choose this route.
-First, because this is our primary way to get online, and a local carrier’s plan has cheaper data rates (Telcel in Mexico runs around $5/gb, for example) than Project Fi ($10/gb) in most places/situations.
+If we only had one phone aboard, we’d probably choose this route.
+First, because this is our primary way to get online.
+Local carrier usually have cheaper data rates in Mexico, (Telcel in Mexico runs around $5/gb, and Google Fi is $10/gb).

 Want to keep your current US phone number?
 That’s possible but more complicated.
 If you stay with your current service, know that the international roaming data is likely to be throttled (T-mobile swore we’d have 4G in the Bahamas and Caribbean, but that was only possible with local plans; we were limited to 2G).
 Also, your service will be cut off with minimal notice if you use it for some months without being back in the USA.
 Harsh, right?
 It happens!
 The fine print in Terms & Conditions for US carriers limit international use (at their discretion); this roaming is intended for part-time only.

-Keep your number another way by forwarding it to your local country number.
+Really want to keep your old number?
+There’s a way to forwarding it to your phone with the local country SIM card.
 It requires paying for your US service and a VOIP phone number in the US, but that might be important for you.
 How does the magic happen?
 This is written up in detail by SV Liquid, check out the post.

-Signing up with Project Fi may mean buying a new phone, as only select models are compatible.
-You can buy one from Google, or buy the right model elsewhere and purchase a plan from Google (the SIM is free).
-Phones start under $200 for a Moto G6, or you can spend hundreds more for schmancier Pixel 2 or LG models.
-Nice to know: both Fi-friendly Motorola models have meaningful water resistance, so wet dinghy rides (and even a dunking) aren’t going to kill your device.
+Signing up with Google Fi used to mean you probably needed a new phone, as only select models were compatible.
+That’s changed!
+You can still buy a Fi-optimized from Google, but you can also bring your own phone: see compatibility list on their site.
+The SIM is free, and phones start under $200 – of course, you can spend hundreds more for schmancier models.
+Nice to know: Fi-friendly Motorola models when we purchased (February 2017) have meaningful water resistance, so wet dinghy rides (and even a dunking) aren’t going to kill your device…a feature I have definitely put into practice!

 Apps not direct dial!
 Despite these two phone numbers we now carry around, what we use most for calls is an app: usually Whatsapp or Skype.
 Whatsapp is widely used (not just in the USA), and means I can use my US-number-phone to “call” the Costa Rican taxi driver on his phone.
 Skype is useful because you can use Skype to call a physical phone (landline or mobile), and the rates are much cheaper than Project Fi (a couple of cents per minute, instead of $0.20/minute; it adds up over an hourlong call!).